 Bear in mind that solar panels ship with the female plug shown here, marked +, on the positive output lead from the solar panel.
 This means the positive wire on your boat will get the corresponding male plug not another female plug.

 WARNING: I strongly recommend the use of branded Multi-Contact MC4 terminals.
-The MC4’s coming out of China these days is mostly horrendous and it’s a full blown crap-shoot as to what you are getting in terms of quality.
+The quality of the MC4’s coming out of China these days is pathetically horrendous.
+It’s a full blown crap-shoot as to what you are getting in terms of quality.
 I’ve seen numerous knock-off MC4 terminals FAIL by becoming brittle due to UV exposure.
-I have never once seen this with genuine Multi-Contact MC4’s.
+They literally get to the point where the plastic is crumbling.
+I have never once seen this with a genuine Multi-Contact branded MC4.
 Yes the Multi-Contact brand of terminals cost more, but they are the real McCoy.

 Slide Sealing Gland Into The Plug Body

 Once the terminal has been clicked into place, slide the sealing gland, and compression gland, up the wire and into the plug.
 The gray colored sealing gland (not all brands use gray) should be in the terminal as shown here.